greenbone/greenbone-feed-sync/README.md

 Tool for downloading the Greenbone Community Feed.

-`greenbone-feed-sync` assumes you are using the latest feed version and up to date components of the Greenbone Community Edition by default.
-It is highly configurable and can be adjusted easily for downloading different feed versions.
+`greenbone-feed-sync` assumes you are using the latest feed release and up to date components of the Greenbone Community Edition by default.
+It is highly configurable and can be adjusted easily for downloading different feed releases and types.

 - [Installation](#installation)
   - [Version](#version)